 The SSO Connect service will be in a "Stopped" status if the Private IP address is needed and not configured.

 If nothing has changed in the IdP or within Keeper SSO Connect, the most likely culprit is the clock on the SSO Connect has changed and the system time is off by greater than 2 minutes.
 Older versions of SSO Connect will display this message when the time is off, but the latest version of SSO Connect will specifically give the error: "SAML Validation error: System time is off by > 2 min".
 It is recommended to have the SSO Connect Server clock to sync with NTP.
 Another potential cause of this error is if the metadata from the IdP is different than what is on the SSO Connect which causes the SAML certificates to be out of sync and there for untrusted.

 - When SSO Connect is enabled on a node, all the users in the node and sub-nodes are under an enforcement to prevent the changing of their master password.
 This is done to prevent SSO users from bypassing authentication through the IdP.

 If a user is transitioned to SSO login, but desires to change their master password, they will need to be relocated to a node that doesn’t have the SSO enforcement.

 If use of a master password in conjunction with SSO authentication is desired, follow the steps outlined in the Enterprise guide for vault offline access: https://docs.keeper.io/enterprise-guide/vault-offline-access

-There are two possible reasons for this error.
-The invited user is not in an SSO Enabled node within the Admin Console or the email address in the IdP doesn’t match the email address of the invited user.
-Try moving the user into the SSO Enabled node.
-If after verifying the user is in the correct node, try changing the SSO provisioning method from invited users to dynamic users.
-If the account gets created, it is most likely an email address mis-match.
+- There are two possible reasons for this error.
+The invited user is not in an SSO enabled node within the Admin Console or the email address in the IdP doesn’t match the email address of the invited user.
+For the first issue, move the user into the SSO Enabled node and have them try again.
+For the second issue, verify the SSO account uses the same email address as the invited user.
+If they are different, a new account with the email address from the IdP will be created.

 chmod a+x /tmp.